 - design engineers in charge of molded parts

 - flow analysts looking for analysis interpretation support

 - project leaders involved in developing molded parts

 - research engineers interested in injection molding

 - mechanical engineers interested in process induced weakness and strength

 - material engineers or designers wishing to improve their understanding of a given class of materials (i.e. glass fiber filled polymers).

 - young, skilled professionals with little field experience

 The seminar may not fit the needs of beginners in the field.

-He works for the largest chemical company in Belgium and is currently involved in a number of research projects in the field of Rheology and Injection Molding.
-He is also in charge of the Flow Analysis group that uses available commercial software to support injection-molding customers.
+Vito Leo has worked for the largest chemical company in Belgium and been involved in a number of research projects in the field of Rheology and Injection Molding.

 His well known expertise has recently gained him a position as Professor at Université Libre de Bruxelles, where he is currently teaching an introductory course in Polymer Processing to students of the Engineering Faculty.